 Focus consistently on technology enablement: We have and will continue to make the investments required to both better service our clients and establish a competitive advantage.
 Investments to date include the acquisition and buildout of MGA of the Future, the aggregation of Florida homeowners' data to facilitate an A.M.
 Best-rated product and numerous applications related to compliance, risk control and client enrollment.

 Looking ahead, we are excited to be launching Guided Solutions, or Guided, our new MainStreet technology platform in 2020.
-Guided will leverage innovative cloud-based technology to provide MainStreet clients with routine and predictable service, combined with the differentiated and holistic advice that clients expect us to deliver.
+Guided will leverage innovative cloud-based technology to provide MainStreet clients with routine and predictable service and differentiated and holistic advice.
 Guided is expected to initiate seven distinct touch points with our clients throughout the year.
 Some touch points will be as simple as an electronic newsletter; other touch points will include personalized content such as a pre-renewal self-audit.
 We have recently begun beta testing.
 We believe our technology investments will further broaden our clients' access to the insurance market while increasing our efficiency and enhancing our growth profile.

 Nurture the optimal business portfolio: We have the ability to continually evolve our business through new hires and Partnerships.
-Historically, we have used this ability to add capabilities which address our clients' problems, enter emerging insurance markets quickly and capture the secular tailwinds of improving demographics and growth industries.
-Looking forward, we will continue to have the ability to curate our portfolio so that we are optimally poised for growth.
-We now have the added benefit of having an established presence in each of our target market segments, so future additions to the business have the potential to be even more accretive than they were in the past.
+Historically, we have used this ability to add capabilities that address our clients' problems, to enter emerging insurance markets quickly and to capitalize on improving demographics and growth industries.
+Moving forward, we will continue to curate our portfolio to position us to grow.
+With our established presence in each of our target market segments, future additions to the business have the potential to be even more accretive than they were in the past.
 We also have the ability to develop de-novo products through MGA of the Future and distribute these products through the Middle Market and MainStreet Operating Groups, differentiating ourselves from the competition and providing ourselves favorable economic arrangements.
 Given the sheer size of the insurance industry, we believe that we have the opportunity to target high-growth areas in the decades to come.